manojkp08/MyPortfolioSite/README.md

 ## Live Demo

-Check out the live demo of my portfolio website: [My Portfolio](https://manojkp08.github.io/MyPortfolioSite/)
+Check out the live demo of my portfolio website: Link is provided in "About" section.

 ## Technologies Used